-While almost all of the opera deserves attention especially noteworthy are the almost Parisian gaiety which ends the first scene (laughing while your really afraid) that comes near the end of the first act, and the mocking and mordant laughter of the conspirators (2nd act finale) who find Renato (a baritone naturally) unknowingly escorting his wife back from an assignation with his best friend.
+While almost all of the opera deserves attention especially noteworthy are the almost Parisian gaiety that ends the first scene (laughing while you’re really afraid) that comes near the end of the first act, and the mocking and mordant laughter of the conspirators (2nd act finale) who find Renato (a baritone naturally) unknowingly escorting his wife back from an assignation with his best friend.
 This last effect is unparalleled in opera.
 It would be impossible in a play – the husband and wife expressing fury and terror respectively while simultaneously enduring sarcastic laughter – a tour de force.

 No composer wrote as much great music for the baritone as Verdi.
 Ballo’s great aria for this range is Eri tu which when separated from its dramatic milieu loses half its impact.
 The horror and anguish of a man who believes he’s been betrayed by both his wife and his best friend brings an overpowering impact when sung on stage by a great baritone.

-If Ballo were the work of almost any other composer it would be classed as his greatest masterpiece, but in Verdi’s canon it’s just one of a long list of wonderful operas such is the uncanny ability of this composer to produce a seemingly unlimited stream of remarkable work.
+If Ballo were the work of almost any other composer it would be classed as his greatest masterpiece, but in Verdi’s canon it’s just one of a long list of wonderful operas such is the uncanny ability of this composer to produce a seemingly unlimited stream of remarkable works.
 To be as supremely gifted as Verdi and to be granted so much time to perfect his gifts places Verdi virtually alone in art.
 He stands so tall that no one can add or subtract from his stature.
 His wife called him the ‘Bear of Bussetto’.
-In reality he was a lion.
+In reality, he was a lion.